silvestrevivo/webpack-starter/README.md

 # webpack-starter
-Project starter template built with WebPack.
-It contains Babel loaders to compile ES6 to ES5, as well as CSS and SASS loaders.
+This is a boilerplate code built with WebPack which it could be used as starter project template.
+It contains Babel to compile ES6 to ES5 as well as CSS and SASS loaders.
 It comes ready to install dependencies for React and ReactDom.
-It refreshs automatcly through the scripts in package.json.
+It refreshs automatcly through the scripts from the package.json file.

 ## description
 This template is based on npm package, thus to run it, download the repo to your local computer and then in the folder of your project:
 ```
+$ npm init //it reads all the dependencies and downloads the node_modules

-$ npm start
+$ npm start //it runs the server on http://localhost:1234/

+$ npm prod //it compiles the bundle.js to send to production
 ```
 If you find problems to load one of the dependencies:
 ```